[T]hat the very concept of objective truth is fading out of the world ... frightens me much more than bombs.

 But minister, one feels compelled to ask, you spend much of your time in that same region in hopes of spreading your influence.
 Not that it has any bearing on whether or not the Rabbit Kingdom’s influence is good or evil, but it does reveal a presupposed position that everything we do is categorically good and everything somebody we don’t like does isn’t.

 Foregone conclusions.
 Words, phrases, and preambles can be used to presuppose facts about the world without evidence.
 They can suggest that what follows or what precedes them is a foregone conclusion that’s universally applicable.
-Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, as we all know, rather, it turns out, right.
+Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right, and surely.

 “In the final analysis, the goal of life is to be happy.”

 “As we all know, if you want to be happy, quit your day job and follow your passion.”